Manchester Rugby Club lead’s the way with an innovative coach development plan that has been taken up as best practice by the RFU and Lancashire.

-All age groups have at least one qualified RFU coach and all our coaches are DRB enhanced checked.
+All age groups have at least one qualified RFU coach and all our coaches are DBS enhanced checked.

 Club Coaching Structure

-James Beane has been appointed Director of Men's Rugby and Simon Ogdon Head Coach after guiding the team to safety having stepped into the roles on an interim basis in February.
+James Beane has been re-appointed Director of Men's Rugby and Simon Ogdon Head Coach after guiding the team to promotion.
 The pair bring with them a wealth of rugby playing and coaching experience.
-Both also have strong links with Sale Sharks where James is a coach in the Development Group and Simon a Community Rugby Coach.
+Both also work within the Academy at Sale Sharks where James is a coach in the Development Group and Simon is the Academy Coach Development Manager.

-They will be supported by Neil James and Chris Gough who also stepped-up into new roles earlier in the year, while former Sale Sharks and Nottingham Rugby tight-head prop Martin Halsall joins the team as 1st XV Manager.
-Ian Richardson will continue in his role as 3rd XV Manager with the club running 3 teams for the third consecutive season.
+They will be supported by Neil James and Chris Gough who also stepped-up into new roles earlier in the year, Ian Richardson will continue in his role as 3rd XV Manager with the club running 3 teams for the third consecutive season.